 restricted to the gel, the vicinity must have been still watery when

 gel broke.
-There are no microbial dots on the crack faces, hence their
+There are no microbial dots in the gap, hence their

 proliferation had ended before the gel broke.